realwear/Developer-Examples/keyboard-and-dictation.md

 ---
-title: Keyboard and Dictation Example
+title: Keyboard and Dictation example
 ---

 Most application require the user to input some form of information.
 The HMT-1 comes with 2 main methods for inputting information: